diamondbybold/swift-supportkit/README.md

     var body: some Scene {
         WindowGroup {
             ProductList()
-                .navigationContainer() // Embeds ProductList as root of a NavigationStack with SupportKit capabilities }
+                .navigationContainer() // Embeds ProductList as root of a NavigationStack with NavigationContext capabilities }
     }
 }